 Structure of S-158 Publication Series

+Overview of S-158 specification series

 The S-158 series of publications defines checks for verifying the correctness, completeness and integrity of S-100-based datasets and exchange sets.
 It consists of the following:

 A framework publication (S-158 – this document), which explains the roles of the different publications belonging to the S-158 series, defines a basic structure for specifying validation checks, and provides foundational material shared by publications specifying validation checks for different data products.

 A specification (S-158:100) containing a set of common checks derived from the S-100 standard itself, defining a set of validation checks which are applicable to all S-100 based data products which conform to Product Specifications based on a particular version of the S-100 standard.
+(Not all checks will apply to every S-100 product, for example checks relating to the GML data format will not apply to data products like S-101 which use the ISO 8211 data format.)
 Generic checks for feature catalogues are defined in this document, except for product-specific checks deriving from constraints in individual Product Specifications

 Specifications containing product-specific checks (designated S-158:1xx, where “1xx” denotes the data product according to the official number assigned by the IHO).
 Each S-158:1xx specification defines validation checks for verifying conformance to constraints defined in individual Product Specifications.
 For example, S-158:101 specifies validation checks for the S-101 (ENC) Product Specification.